MarcelGarus/glados/README.md

 Glados(any.lowercaseLetters).test('text test', (text) { ... });
 ```

-### Custom Arbitraries
+### Generating custom arbitraries

+You can let Glados generate arbitraries for your types by annotating them with `@GenerateArbitrary` and then running `pub run build_runner build`.
+This works for both data classes and enums.

+### Creating custom arbitraries manually

-Sometimes it makes sense to create custom arbitraries.
+Sometimes it makes sense to write new arbitraries.

 For example, if you test code that expects email addresses, it may be inefficient to test the code with random `String`s; if the tested code contains some sanity checks at the beginning, only a tiny fraction of values actually passes through the rest of the code.